lookMANimator/lookMANimator/README.md

 <div align="center">

 ### ⚡ Fun Fact:
-*When I'm not analyzing data, I'm probably [your hobby here] or exploring new coffee shops!*
+*When I'm not analyzing data, I'm probably developing new games or exploring new food stalls!*

 **Thanks for visiting my profile!** 😄